bdebak/CFDDeepLearning/README.md

 Steps 1 is in one spatial dimension.
 Further steps will be in two dimensions (2D).
 * [Step 1]

+## References

+MALLAT, Stéphane.
+Understanding deep convolutional networks.
+Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 2016, vol. 374, no 2065, p.
+20150203.

 ## Dependencies

 ## How to contribute